outcaste-io/outserv/importers/README.md

-The code in this module is licensed under Apache v2.0.
+All code in this module is licensed under Apache v2.0.